Skip to main content

 Phase 2: Feature Engineering

 Feature engineering transforms raw data into the signals that models actually learn from.
-This section tracks feature hypotheses — each proposed feature gets a brief rationale explaining why it should be predictive, along with the transformation logic and validation approach.
+This section tracks feature hypotheses.
+Each proposed feature gets a brief rationale explaining why it should be predictive, along with the transformation logic and validation approach.
 Features are evaluated individually and in combination, and the results are logged so the team builds institutional knowledge about what works for this problem domain.

-This phase also addresses feature pipelines — the infrastructure that computes features in real time for production inference.
+This phase also addresses feature pipelines.
+The infrastructure that computes features in real time for production inference.
 A feature that works beautifully in a batch training context but cannot be computed within latency constraints at serving time is useless.
 Planning the production feature pipeline alongside the experimental feature work prevents late-stage surprises.

 Phase 3: Model Training